First, what is a webhook?

 Webhooks are automated messages sent from applications when something happens.
-They have a message that can contain a payload of data and are sent to a unique URL.
+They have a JSON message that can contain a payload of data and are sent to a unique URL.

 {